 Do you accept medical aid?

 I am contracted to most medical aids.
 And can claim directly from them, should you prefer so.
-Please note that the person responsible for payment will be liable to settle the account, should medical aid not cover psychology consultations.
+Please note that the person responsible for payment will be liable to settle the account, should medical aid not cover the consultations.
 Check with your medical aid about your cover for psychotherapy beforehand.
 Contact me to confirm if I am contracted to your medical aid.

 What are your rates if I don't have medical aid?